Filler (media)

-Filler is material of lower cost or quality that is used to fill a certain television time slot or physical medium, such as a music album.
+Filler is material of lower cost or quality that is used to fill a certain television or radio time slot or physical medium, such as a music album.

-Television
+Broadcasting

+During the Golden Age of Radio, when a scheduled program was unavailable or delayed or when a program ran overtime or undertime leaving space to fill until the next scheduled program.
+Radio stations would have musicians (and orchestras or bands in the case of networks and larger stations) on hand to perform live musical interludes.
+The long-running show Make Believe Ballroom began as a way to fill up time with recorded music to fill up gaps during WNEW's coverage of the Lindbergh kidnapping trial in 1935.

 In the early days of television, most output was live.
 The hours of broadcast were limited, and so a test card was commonly broadcast at other times.
 When a breakdown happened during a live broadcast, a standard recording filled in.
 On the BBC, a film of a potter's wheel was often used for this purpose, filmed at the Compton Potters' Arts Guild.
 Similar short films, such as a kitten playing, were also used as interludes or interstitial programs to fill gaps in TV schedules.
 In the United States, these have their roots in the old Saturday afternoon horror movies hosted on independent stations.
 The fishcam is a particularly widespread form of filler in this tradition.

-In anime, most of the time filler arcs are due to the higher rate at which episodes are released than the original manga, from which the anime draws its source material.
-Notable anime to feature high amount of filler include Dragon Ball Z, Naruto and Bleach.
+Anime series sometimes need to include filler arcs, as televised anime episodes are generally published at a higher rate than the manga chapters from which many anime draw their source material.
+Notable anime to feature large amounts of filler include Naruto and Bleach.

+Television stations also broadcast filler in the form of music video clips, either from record labels or performance recordings from the studio of one of the television stations, to fill in the empty minutes leading up to the actual program time, approximately 2-5 minutes beforehand.

+Sometimes, filler content can exceed the expectations of the producers.
+For instance, the characters, Bob and Doug McKenzie, were created solely as filler in improvised segments called "The Great White North" for the television comedy show, Second City Television, to satisfy CBC Television's request for two minutes of identifiable Canadian content in each episode.
+However, these segments quickly became the most popular part of the series.